trailofbits/cast2gif/README.md

 ## License

 Cast2Gif is licensed and distributed under the [AGPLv3](LICENSE) license.
 [Contact us](mailto:opensource@trailofbits.com) if you’re looking for an exception to the terms.

+Adobe's SourceCodePro font is distributed with Cast2Gif and is licensed under the [SIL OPEN FONT LICENSE Version 1.1](cast2gif/Source_Code_Pro/OFL.txt).